In most cases, the answer to this question is simple: It’s up to you.

 If your business has strong financials and owns high-value assets, an application for a secured loan is more likely to succeed.
 Your financial situation demonstrates a couple of things to the lender:

-• Healthy profits show that your current situation presents little risk of cashflow interruptions preventing repayment.
+- Healthy profits show that your current financial situation has little chance of cash flow problems that hinder repayment.

 An unsecured loan is one with no security or collateral.
 The lender accepts more risk in this type of borrowing, lessening many of the favourable terms offered by a secured loan.